awslabs/aws-orbit-workbench/tutorials/orbit-manifest-guide.markdown

 [Here](https://github.com/awslabs/aws-orbit-workbench/tree/main/samples/manifests/demo) is a pointer to the location of sample plugin definitions per teamspace from Orbit samples.

+## Properties

+***

+#### Networking

+Orbit's deployment needs underlying networking resources support.
+Customer can deploy Orbit foundation which provides the required networking resources, but if the customer is planning on using existing networking resources, they should consider providing the `physical_id(s)` of their respective resources or the location of SSM parameter which has them.

+***Required***: `Optional`

+***

+#### ManagedNodegroups

+Once we have the necessary networking support, Orbit's platform needs compute capacity for running workloads.
+AWS Orbit leverages AWS Elastic Container Service for Kubernetes and `ManagedNodegroups` attribute helps customers declare a list of hybrid style of managed worker nodes based on their workloads.

+***Required***: `Required`

+***

+#### Teams

+`Teams` attribute correspond to an actual team in any Enterprise, where a customer can mention a list of their data teams who wants to leverage Orbit platform.
+For every team that is mentioned in the manifest file, there is a corresponding `Cognito UserGroup` created.

+***Required***: `Required`

+***

 ### YAML Syntax Enhancements

 #### 1. System environment variables support